Same-sex marriage in Nepal: Reactions and first registrations

-The first marriage involving a foreign national occurred on 6 October 2024 in Dharan, Sunsari District, between Prajeet Budhathoki and Joseph Foster, a U.S. citizen.
-Foster highlighted the difficulties involved, telling The Himalayan Times: "We are excited to be one of the first same-sex couples to marry in Nepal.
+The first marriage involving a foreign national occurred on 6 October 2024 in Dharan, Sunsari District, between Prajeet Budhathoki and Joey Foster Ellis, a U.S. citizen.
+Ellis highlighted the difficulties involved, telling The Himalayan Times: "We are excited to be one of the first same-sex couples to marry in Nepal.
 We couldn't have done this without a lawyer.
 So, this is a barrier for people who can't afford such a thing, which in my opinion is something that should be changed".
 Sacistha Shrestha, an advocate who helped the couple register, provided further context on Facebook: "This was Dharan's first same-sex marriage and Nepal's seventh same-sex marriage overall.
 Although provisional marriage certificates have been issued, consular services have refused to attest them, claiming that ward offices lack the jurisdiction to handle such cases.
 The lack of clarity continues to create challenges for those seeking full legal recognition both domestically and internationally".
-Sunil Babu Pant commented that the registration "will help Nepal to establish not just a gay friendly destination but also a rainbow marriage destination".
-On 24 February 2025, Dhakal stated that many same-sex couples still struggle to access marriage licenses due to bureaucratic resistance at local government offices.
+Sunil Babu Pant commented that the registration would "help Nepal to establish not just a gay friendly destination but also a rainbow marriage destination".
+On 24 February 2025, the Blue Diamond Society stated that many same-sex couples struggled to access marriage licenses due to bureaucratic resistance at local government offices.
 Another marriage between two women, Madhu Sunar and Rekha Bishwakarma, occurred on 30 April 2025 in Barbardiya, Bardiya District.
-The couple reported that they were subjected to traditional Nepalese exorcism in an attempt to prevent their marriage.
-According to Ward Secretary Chuman Ghartimagar, this is the second same-sex marriage registered in Bardiya district and the first in Barbardiya Municipality.
+The couple reported that they were subjected to a traditional Nepalese exorcism in an attempt to prevent their marriage.